Rayman (video game)

 Rayman is a 1995 platform game developed by Ubi Pictures and published by Ubi Soft.
-The player controls Rayman, who must pursue Mr Dark to recover the Great Protoon that used to keep the balance between nature and the people of Rayman's valley.
-The player must navigate the valley, defeat enemies with abilities gained throughout the game, and free captured Electoons, also encountering a boss at the end of each thematic world.
+The player controls Rayman, who must pursue Mr. Dark to recover the Great Protoon that used to keep the balance between nature and the people of Rayman's valley.
+The player must navigate the valley, defeat enemies with abilities gained throughout the game, and free captured Electoons, while also encountering a boss at the end of each thematic world.

-Michel Ancel conceived Rayman as a teenager and was able to realise the concept after being hired by Ubi Soft in 1989.
-He initially targeted the Atari ST and then the Super NES CD-ROM but restarted the development for the Atari Jaguar after the Super NES CD-ROM's cancellation.
+Michel Ancel originally conceived Rayman as a teenager, and was later able to realise the concept after being hired by Ubi Soft in 1989.
+The game initially targeted the Atari ST, and then the Super NES CD-ROM, but development was moved to the Atari Jaguar after the peripheral's cancellation.
 Ancel incorporated several childhood memories into the design and was soon joined by a larger development team.
-Ubi Soft made Rayman a launch title for the PlayStation in North America and Europe to compete with Japanese platform games on the platform.
+Ubi Soft made Rayman a launch title for the PlayStation in North America and Europe to compete with Japanese platform games on the console.

-Rayman was first released for the PlayStation on 7 September 1995, followed shortly by versions for the Atari Jaguar, the Sega Saturn, and MS-DOS.
+Rayman was first released for the PlayStation on 7 September 1995, and shortly thereafter for the Atari Jaguar, Sega Saturn, and MS-DOS.
 The game received positive reviews, with praise going towards its atmosphere, visuals, and soundtrack, though some criticized its high difficulty and lack of originality.
 Rayman became one of the best-selling PlayStation games and would become the first entry in the Rayman series.
+A 30th Anniversary Edition for modern platforms featuring bonus content and a compilation of ports, including a prototype of the cancelled Super NES version, was released in February 2026 in partnership between Ubisoft and Digital Eclipse.